-Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much quicker.
+Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Here are seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the projected cost to do so.
-Don't forget that while the costs will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts needed to wrap up repairs.
+Here are seven of the most common error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could fix it and the approximate cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs along with any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they locate the source of the problem.
+A knowledgeable technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and gradually check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-When they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually check each wire, ensuring they are fully attached into the connector with the proper amount of bare copper.
+When they find the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-Assuming the breakers are on, you can check a handful of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally power down.
+In the event the breakers are on, you can inspect a handful of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-The technician can meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+Your technician should carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
-You can then contact a professional technician with the proper experience diagnosing and fixing electrical malfunctions.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is transported using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and fixing electrical issues.

 e73 – Critical